brianom95/brianom95.github.io/_posts/2023-06-02-mont-blanc.md

 image:  '/images/montblanc1.jpeg'
 tags:   [Mountaineering]
 ---
 This is my experience of climbing the highest mountain in Western Europe.
 A multi-day trek through snow and glaciers, to reach the peak where modern mountaineering was born.
-An adventure I couldn't recommend more highly.
+An adventure I couldn't recommend more highly to those capable.

 #### Introduction